 In June 2018, the FASB issued ASU 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which simplifies several aspects of the accounting for nonemployee share-based payment transactions resulting from expanding the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
-This ASU is effective for the Company for fiscal years beginning after December 15, 2018, including interim periods within that fiscal year.
-Early adoption is permitted, but no earlier than an entity's adoption date of Topic 606.
-The Company is currently evaluating the impact of the new guidance on our consolidated financial statements.
+The Company early adopted ASU 2018-07 and all subsequent updates related to this topic on a prospective basis effective July 1, 2018.
+The adoption of this update did not have a material impact on the Company's financial statements.